ubccr/akrr/docs/AKRR_IOR_Deployment.md

 for more details - note that currently IOR needs the linked version of parallel NetCDF, not the (unfortunately incompatible) NetCDF-4 parallel API.

+Similar to HDF5, if there is no system-wide installation and no use on the system than skip it as it would be not that much useful.

+Bellow are brief notes on parallel NetCDF installation,
 ```bash
 #get to application kernel executable directory
 cd $AKRR_APPKER_DIR/execs